Syria national football team: 2023 AFC Asian Cup: First knockout stage

 Syria qualified for their seventh AFC Asian Cup in 2023, and during this tournament, they made the knockout stage for the first time in their history by ranking as one of the best ranked third place team, after being drawn into Group B alongside Australia, India and Uzbekistan.
 In the round of 16, Syria lost against Iran in the penalty shootouts following a 1–1 draw after extra time, despite their numerical superiority at the start of injury time following a 2nd yellow card for Mehdi Taremi.

 2024: Further challenges

-Following two consecutive losses against North Korea and Japan in the last two matches of the 2026 World Cup qualifying second round, Syria finished third in their group to miss another World Cup participation and drop to compete in the Asian Cup qualifying third round.
+Following two consecutive losses against North Korea and Japan in the last two matches of the 2026 FIFA World Cup qualifying second round, Syria finished third in their group to miss another World Cup participation and drop to compete in the AFC Asian Cup qualifying third round.

 2024–present: New beginnings

-Following the fall of the Assad regime in December 2024, the Syrian Football Federation announced a change in the national team's home kit and logo colors, shifting from red to green.
+Following the fall of the Assad regime in December 2024, the Syrian Football Association announced a change in the national team's home kit and logo colors, shifting from red to green.
 The federation stated that the decision symbolized a historic transformation, marking the end of nepotism, favoritism, and corruption in Syrian football.
 Additionally, the team adopted a new all-green home kit, manufactured by Jako.

+On 18 January 2025, the Syrian Football Association announced to FIFA that it would make a series of changes when appearing in football matches.
+Among these changes, this included a new anthem, "Fī Sabīli al-Majd" ('In Pursuit of Glory') by the poet Omar Abu Risha, serving as a temporary national anthem until a permanent resolution regarding the official anthem could be determined.
+Later that year, on 14 October, they qualified for the 2027 AFC Asian Cup after a 3–0 away victory over Myanmar, finishing top of their group in the third round of the qualifiers.